 Healthcare-Associated Infections in California Hospitals Annual Report, 2014: Key Findings and Public Health Actions

 What is in this annual report?
 This document summarizes the key findings, including important results, key public health actions, and messages for the prevention of SSI.

-Tables 1 to 12 (6MB) for abdominal aortic aneurysm repair, appendix surgery, bile duct, liver or pancreatic surgery, cardiac surgery, coronary artery bypass graft with both chest and donor site incisions, coronary artery bypass graft with chest incision only, gallbladder surgery, colon surgery, Cesarean section, spinal fusion, open reduction of fracture and gastric surgery.
+Tables 1 to 12 (9MB) for abdominal aortic aneurysm repair, appendix surgery, bile duct, liver or pancreatic surgery, cardiac surgery, coronary artery bypass graft with both chest and donor site incisions, coronary artery bypass graft with chest incision only, gallbladder surgery, colon surgery, cesarean section, spinal fusion, open reduction of fracture and gastric surgery.

-Tables 13 to 24 (4MB) for hip prosthesis, abdominal hysterectomy, knee prosthesis, kidney transplant, laminectomy, liver transplant, rectal surgery, refusion of spine, small bowel surgery, thoracic surgery, vaginal hysterectomy, and abdominal surgery.
+Tables 13 to 24 (7MB) for hip prosthesis, abdominal hysterectomy, knee prosthesis, kidney transplant, laminectomy, liver transplant, rectal surgery, refusion of spine, small bowel surgery, thoracic surgery, vaginal hysterectomy, and abdominal surgery.

 What’s in Tables 1 to 24?
 These tables display each hospital that submitted data on the procedure category with the numbers of procedures and infections, the risk adjusted SIR, and its 95 percent confidence interval with a comparison based on the confidence interval indicating an infection count that was lower, no different or higher than predicted.